mdn/content/files/en-us/web/css/content/index.md

 ## Examples

-The first examples created generated content on pseudo-elements.
+The first five examples create generated content on pseudo-elements.
 The last three are [examples of element replacement](#element-replacement-with-url).

 ### Appending strings based on an element's class

-This example inserts generated text, coloring it red, after the text based on an element's class name.
+This example inserts generated text after the text of elements that have a particular class name.
+The text is colored red.

 #### HTML